Surviving Spouses, Right of Survivorship, Transfer on Death, Trusts and Estates

 also include a complete description of each automobile, boat or outboard

 motor being transferred.
-If two cars are being transferred, the affidavits
+If multiple cars are being transferred, the affidavits

 must contain the approximate value of the automobile(s).
 This affidavit form